 Thankfully, the Bakon Cheeze Royale was deliciously juicy and packed with flavour.

 Conversations about the quality and realness of the vegan burgers filled the restaurant.

 While it is important to remember that this is still a fast-food venue, I think Burger King has raised the bar and shown that it is possible for global food brands to expand their vegan options and still deliver flavoursome meals.

 I am excited to see what the fast-food chain does next and hope that this move inspires other brands to up their vegan game.

-Planning a trip to the capital?
+Planning a trip to London?

 All images are property of Vegan Food & Living.
 Do not use without permission